ygorml/ygorml/README.md

 In addition, I build mobile apps using Flutter SDK and develop solutions to everyday problems using tools like Python, Arduino and Raspberry Pi.
 Furthermore, I acquired some skills in Graphic Design, using Illustrator, Photoshop and After Effects (Motion Design).
 These skills help me in UX/UI design, social media content creation and advertising.

-I recently started my studies in Data Science and Artificial Intelligence, where I hope to create robust solutions, always striving for technical rigor and precision, which are mine characteristics.
+I'm currently focusing on improving my Data Science and Artificial Intelligence skills, creating robust solutions and always striving for technical rigor and precision, which are mine characteristics.

 My credentials include a Postgraduate degree in Software Engineering and I'm graduated in Naval Sciences with Electronics Emphasys from the Escola Naval, the higher education institution of the Brazilian Navy.